-Imagine having frequent flyer membership of an airline and calling their premium club line only to be met with poor audio quality.
+Imagine having frequent-flyer membership of an airline and calling their premium club line only to be met with poor audio quality.

-It’s important to get the basics right first.
+It’s important to get the basics right.

-If you’re concerned about your agents’ experience (and are watching your advisor satisfaction/employee net promoter score (ENPS)), then one of the fundamental things you can do to improve this is to ensure that your lines have good audio quality.
+If you’re concerned about your agents’ experience (and are watching your advisor satisfaction/employee net promoter score (ENPS)), then one of the fundamental things you can do to improve this is to ensure that your phone lines have good audio quality.

 Reliability of tech

 Newer technologies like speech recognition or voice biometrics can offer valuable efficiencies and cost savings by reducing call times.
 These provide a more streamlined experience for customers.
 But, just as the basic need for decent audio quality is fundamental for customer and agent experience, it’s also essential for many new technologies to work correctly.

 That speech recognition or voice biometrics software you’ve invested heavily in will simply not work if the audio quality coming in is poor.

 If both your customer and your agent are struggling to communicate through poor audio quality, inevitably, the call can take longer to resolve.

 For inbound calls, in the worst cases the customer may even have to call back to complete their objective, affecting both the customer’s experience and your first call resolution/first time fix rate.

 For outbound sales and marketing calls or agent call-backs, customer experience can similarly suffer from poor audio quality, but so also can average call times – with an immediate impact on your bottom line.